tdwg/ac/code/build_subtype_cv/termlist-header.md

 **Previous version:** <http://rs.tdwg.org/ac/doc/subtype/2020-10-13>

-**Abstract:** Audubon Core uses the terms `ac:subtype` and `ac:subtypeLiteral` to refine the type of a media item to a level more specific than the Dublin Core Type Vocabulary, `http://purl.org/dc/dcmitype/`.
+**Abstract:** Audiovisual Core uses the terms `ac:subtype` and `ac:subtypeLiteral` to refine the type of a media item to a level more specific than the Dublin Core Type Vocabulary, `http://purl.org/dc/dcmitype/`.
 This controlled vocabulary provides values for `ac:subtype` and `ac:subtypeLiteral`.

 **Contributors:** Steven J Baskauf (Vanderbilt University Heard Libraries)

-**Creator:** TDWG Audubon Core Maintenance Group
+**Creator:** TDWG Audiovisual Core Maintenance Group

-**Bibliographic citation:** Audubon Core Maintenance Group.
+**Bibliographic citation:** Audiovisual Core Maintenance Group.
 2020.
-Controlled Vocabulary for Audubon Core subtype: List of Terms.
+Controlled Vocabulary for Audiovisual Core subtype: List of Terms.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/ac/doc/subtype/2020-10-13>

 ## 1 Introduction (informative)

-This document includes terms intended to be used as a controlled value for Audubon Core terms `ac:subtype` and `ac:subtypeLiteral`. **Note:** Although this is a controlled vocabulary, the type of its terms is `rdfs:Class` rather than `skos:Concept` as in other controlled vocabularies because it indicates the type of the media item.
+This document includes terms intended to be used as a controlled value for Audiovisual Core terms `ac:subtype` and `ac:subtypeLiteral`. **Note:** Although this is a controlled vocabulary, the type of its terms is `rdfs:Class` rather than `skos:Concept` as in other controlled vocabularies because it indicates the type of the media item.

 ### 1.1 Status of the content of this document